News & Blog

 For the latest industry and case news

-Jess’s Rule – A New NHS Initiative
+Jess’s Rule – A new NHS initiative

 By Lauren Muir

-Published In: Client Story, Clinical Negligence
+Published In: Clinical Negligence

 In September 2025, NHS England launched a new patient safety guideline called Jess’s Rule , designed to help catch serious illnesses such as cancer sooner and reduce the risk of misdiagnosis.